Thursday, March 20, 2014

 D) Cynthia doesn't mention this in the pattern but I strongly suggest that you weave back through the entire bracelet again at the end to pull everything neatly together.
 Otherwise the beads will be very loose and messy-looking.
 I don't usually do this but I probably should also go back around through all of the center beads again as well to tighten them up.
 Allow an extra motif or two if you do this because the bracelet will shrink quite a bit.

 I haven't made any changes to the pattern that I use for Lakota Chain.
-I've seen a couple different patterns for that one but THIS is the one that I use.
-You can also see a variation of Horace's original pattern HERE.
+I've seen a couple different patterns for that one but THIS (link is dead) is the one that I use.
+You can also see a variation of Horace's original pattern HERE (link is dead).
 I haven't tried that one because the other one was much easier to follow.
 I don't have any more photos of my old Lakota Chain bracelets but here is one that I made the other day to refresh my memory of how it's done:

 • 11/0 seed beads Miyuki "Dark Bronze" (11-457D)